snap-research/graphless-neural-networks/README.md

 before running experiments as described below.

-(Note: To run experiments with CUDA, please install `torch` and `dgl` with proper CUDA versions.
+(Note: To run experiments with CUDA, please install `torch` and `dgl` with proper CUDA support, and drop these from requirements.txt.
 See https://pytorch.org/ and https://www.dgl.ai/pages/start.html for more details.)

 ### Preparing datasets